maltfield/rtd-github-pages/docs/configuration.rst

 All specified directories are always resolved to fully-qualified absolute directory paths before being saved.

-Refer to the description of the virtual tape device `noautomount` option for more information.
+Refer to the description of the virtual tape device ``noautomount`` option for more information.

 CCKD
 ----
-Syntax: `CCKD`   *`cckd-parameters`*
+Syntax: ``CCKD cckd-parameters``

 The CCKD command and initialization statement can be used to affect cckd processing.
 The CCKD initialization statement is specified as a Hercules configuration file statement and supports the same options as the cckd panel command.
 Refer to the Compressed Dasd Emulation web page for more information.

 CMDSEP
 ------
-CMDSEP   OFF | c
+   ``CMDSEP   OFF | c``

 A command line separator character allows multiple commands to be entered on a single line.
-The character 'c' defines the command separator character.
+The character ``c`` defines the command separator character.
 The values '.' (period or dot), '!' (exclamation mark or bang) and '-' (dash or hypen) are reserved and cannot be used.
 The default value is 'OFF' indicating command separation is disabled.

 .. warning:: Choose your separator character carefully.
 Setting it to an alphabetic value for example disables all commands containing that character.
-Setting it to 'e' for example will disable the 'exit' command making it impossible to exit the emulator.
-Similarly, setting it to 'o' or 'f' will make it impossible to disable command separation once enabled, and setting it to '#' (hash) will prevent lines with comments from being processed correctly.
+Setting it to ``e`` for example will disable the ``exit`` command making it impossible to exit the emulator.
+Similarly, setting it to ``o`` or ``f`` will make it impossible to disable command separation once enabled, and setting it to ``#`` (hash) will prevent lines with comments from being processed correctly.

 CMPSCPAD
 --------
-CMPSCPAD   alignment
+   ``CMPSCPAD   alignment``
 The CMPSCPAD command and initialization statement is used to define the zero padding storage alignment boundary for the CMPSC-Enhancement Facility.
 It must be a power of 2 value ranging anywhere from 1 to 12.